Kingwood Pest & TermitePest & Termite

 Frequently asked questions

 German cockroaches are small (about half an inch long), tan to light brown, with two dark parallel stripes behind the head.
-American cockroaches (water bugs) are much larger — over an inch — and reddish-brown.
-If you are seeing small cockroaches primarily in your kitchen or bathroom, German cockroaches are the most likely culprit.
+American cockroaches (water bugs) are much larger, over an inch, and reddish-brown.
+If the small cockroaches are mostly in your kitchen or bathroom, German cockroaches are the most likely culprit.

 Very quickly.
 Under warm indoor conditions like those found in Houston area homes year-round, a female German cockroach can produce a new egg case every few weeks, with each case containing 30 to 40 eggs.
 A small introduction can escalate to a substantial infestation within two to three months without treatment.